erenyeager101/Langchain-RAG-chatbot/README.md

 This explains how I built a chatbot using Langchain and Retrieval-Augmented Generation (RAG).
 Follow the steps below to set up the project and understand how it works.

+So First lets understand whats RAG and Langchain are...
+RAG = Retrieval-Augmented Generation
+It’s a technique that combines search + generation.
+Instead of relying only on the LLM’s memory, it: Retrieves relevant data from external sources (e.g., your PDFs or like in this project i used md(markdown files) and Augments the prompt with this info --> then Generates a relevant answer using the LLM!

+🧱 Components of RAG
+Here’s what makes it tick:

+Document Loader

+Loads your data (PDFs, text files, Notion, etc.)

+Text Splitter

+Breaks the documents into chunks (to fit context size)

+Embedding Model

+Converts text chunks into vectors using OpenAI or Hugging Face embeddings

+Vector Store (e.g., FAISS / Chroma)

+Stores and lets you search vectorized text

+Retriever

+Searches for relevant chunks based on the user query

+LLM (OpenAI, Claude, etc.)

+Final stage that generates the response using the retrieved chunks

+✅ Why Use RAG?
+Avoids hallucination (answers based on your docs, not guesses)

+You don’t need to fine-tune a model

+Works with real-time data

+Now if you wanna use this and learn ---- folow :

 ## Step 1: Install Dependencies

 Before installing the dependencies listed in the `requirements.txt` file, there are some specific steps to address challenges with installing `onnxruntime`.